Optimal Matching Strategies in Two-sided Markets: A Mean Field Approach: Main Results

 Crucially, the condition $K_\bA K_\bB \leq 1$ functions as a market balancing mechanism.
 If one side becomes more selective, say, job seekers raise their threshold and $K_\bA$ increases, then the condition can still be satisfied if firms become relatively less selective ($K_\bB$ decreases), and vice versa.
 This is a mutual and reciprocal constraint: each side’s selectivity directly influences, and is influenced by, the other.

-For any $\bI,\bJ \in \{\bA,\bB\}$ with $\bI \neq \bJ$, the following proposition derives the probability and expectation of the quality level of the type-$\bJ$ agent matched with the representative type-$\bI$ agent $(x,0)$, given the condition that the type-$\bI$ agent $(x,0)$ got matched before closing time $T$.
+For any $\bI,\bJ \in \{\bA,\bB\}$ with $\bI \neq \bJ$, the following proposition derives the probability and expectation of the quality level of the type-$\bJ$ agent matched with the representative type-$\bI$ agent $(x,0)$, conditional on the type-$\bI$ agent $(x,0)$ got matched before closing time $T$.

 \begin{proposition}